Taxation of benefit in kind

 Payment of employee tax by the employer

-As an employer, you can choose to pay tax on a benefit on behalf of your employee.
-How you do so will depend on the nature and frequency of the benefit.
+An employer can choose to pay tax on a benefit on behalf of an employee.
+How this is done will depend on the nature and frequency of the benefit.

 Calculating tax (grossing-up)

-If you want an employee to receive a benefit without affecting their net pay, you must increase the benefit amount entered in payroll.
-This increased benefit allows you to deduct the employee's rate of tax, leaving the employee with the original benefit value.
+If an employer wants an employee to receive a benefit without affecting their net pay, the employer must increase the benefit amount entered in payroll.
+This increased benefit allows the employer to deduct the employee's rate of tax, leaving the employee with the original benefit value.

 Payment of employee tax on minor and irregular benefits